oncovetdu/Surface-Go-2-OpenCore/README.md

 * Power Limit 2, VarStoreInfo (VarOffset/VarName): 0x5B, VarStore: 0x3 (CpuSetup): Default is 0x4650=18000=18Watt
 * Power Limit 1 Time Window, VarStoreInfo (VarOffset/VarName): 0x5F, VarStore: 0x3 (CpuSetup): Default is 0 (infinite)

-## Enabling HiDPI display settings in macOS
+## Enabling native HiDPI display settings in macOS
 On the installed macOS system, the default display resolution is too small for a small device such as the Surface Go 2.
 To enable the native HiDPI settings in the Display Preferences of macOS, download and run the [one-key-hidpi-sgo2](https://github.com/jlempen/one-key-hidpi-sgo2) script.
 This fork of [xzhih's one-key-hidpi tool](https://github.com/xzhih/one-key-hidpi) was modified for the Surface Go 2.

 ## Disabling sleep